sidebar

 Dublin, OH 43017-4156

-If you received a check for a deceased family member and need to request that the check be re-issued, you must submit a request in writing.
+If you received a December 2011 check for a deceased family member and need to request that the check be re-issued, you must submit a request in writing on or before June 4, 2010.
 Please include your full name, address, claim number (if available), and daytime telephone number with the best time of day to reach you.
 Please be advised you must include a copy of the death certificate and appropriate documentation to support the name in which the check should be re-issued, and mail to:

 Tyco International Ltd. Securities Litigation Settlement